Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers: Prompts Used in This Work

-\begin{casebox}[frametitle={\texttt{Prompt for Dynamic Replanning}}] You are an expert assistant specializing in Math Olympiads and the Lean 4 theorem prover, with a particular talent for proof decomposition and overcoming difficult proof steps.
+\begin{casebox}[frametitle={\texttt{Prompt for Dynamic Replanning}}] You are an expert assistant specializing in Math Olympiads and the Lean 4 theorem prover.
+Your primary goal is to generate \textbf{syntactically perfect, type-checkable} Lean 4 intermediate steps for a given theorem.
+Strictly adhere to the following rules.
+ANY violation will be considered an error.
+While ensuring correctness, generate as many intermediate steps as possible.

-Your primary goal is to refine an existing proof plan by inserting more granular, logically sound subgoals to help a prover overcome a specific, identified bottleneck.

-It is crucial to strictly adhere to the following rules—any violation will be considered an error.

-\textbf{Task}\\ Given a Lean 4 theorem, its initial proof plan, and a specific \texttt{have} statement where a prover has become stuck, your task is to generate a new, \textbf{complete proof plan}.

-This new plan must include all the original steps, but with additional, simpler \texttt{have} statements inserted \textbf{immediately before} the 'stuck' subgoal.
-These new steps must logically lead to the proof of the stuck subgoal, breaking down the complex reasoning into a series of more manageable steps.
+\textbf{Task}\\ Given the following theorem statement, along with already proven subgoals and a currently stuck subgoal, your job is to \textbf{replan the remaining proof} by analyzing the stuck subgoal and generating a coherent sequence of \texttt{have} statements, either by correcting the stuck subgoal or decomposing the stuck subgoal into smaller, logically consistent steps leading toward the theorem's conclusion.

+The plan must have all proven subgoals in their original order and position.
+Only insert new \texttt{have} statements \textbf{immediately after} them.

+These new statements should form a clear chain of reasoning that bridges the current progress to the final theorem, breaking down complex reasoning into simpler components.

 \textbf{Mandatory Rules}\\ You must comply with every rule in this section.
 Failure to adhere to any single rule will result in an incorrect output.